Exploring the limits of strong membership inference attacks on large language models: More experiments on Chinchilla-optimal models

-In Figure~\ref{fig:compare_model_sizes_loss}, we show the decrease in validation loss over a single epoch for these models.
-The $x$-axis represents the fraction of the training epoch completed (from 0.0 to 1.0), and the $y$-axis shows the corresponding loss.
+\paragraph{Observing changes in loss during training.} In Figure~\ref{fig:compare_model_sizes_loss}, we show the decrease in validation loss over a single epoch.
+The $x$-axis represents the fraction of the training epoch completed (from $0.0$ to $1.0$), and the $y$-axis shows the corresponding loss.
 As expected, all models exhibit a characteristic decrease in loss as training progresses.
-Larger models (namely, 489M and 1018M) demonstrate faster convergence to lower loss values, reflecting their increased capacity to fit the training data.
-They also maintain a lower loss throughout the epoch compared to smaller models (10M--140M).
+Larger models (namely, $489$M and $1018$M) demonstrate faster convergence to lower loss values, reflecting their increased capacity to fit the training data.
+They also maintain a lower loss throughout the epoch compared to smaller models ($10$M--$140$M).\looseness=-1

 \paragraph{Investigating the role of learning rate schedule.} In the Chinchilla-optimal setting, we also investigate the role of hyperparameters on MIA performance.
-In Figure~\ref{fig:compare_lrs}, we present $\mathrm{ROC}$ curves that compare the MIA vulnerability (with LiRA) of 140M-parameter models (trained on approximately 7M records, with 128 reference models), where we vary the learning rate schedule: Linear ($\mathrm{AUC}$ 0.676), Cosine (no global norm clipping, $\mathrm{AUC}$ 0.660), Cosine (no weight decay, $\mathrm{AUC}$ 0.673), and standard Cosine ($\mathrm{AUC}$ 0.675).
-As with all of our $\mathrm{ROC}$ plots, the $\mathrm{TPR}$ is plotted against the $\mathrm{FPR}$ on a $\log\!-\!\log$ scale.
-The $\mathrm{AUC}$ values for each curve are relatively close.
+In Figure~\ref{fig:compare_lrs}, we show $\roc$ curves that compare the MIA vulnerability (with LiRA) of $140$M-parameter models (trained on ${\approx}7$M records, with $128$ reference models), where we vary the learning rate schedule: Linear ($\auc{=}0.676$), Cosine (no global norm clipping, $\auc{=}0.660$), Cosine (no weight decay, $\auc{=}0.673$), and standard Cosine ($\auc{=}0.675$).
+As with all of our $\roc$ plots, the $\tpr$ is plotted against the $\fpr$ on a $\log$-$\log$ scale.
+The $\rocauc$ values for each curve are relatively close.
 This indicates that, while there are some minor differences in attack performance, the choice of learning rate schedule among those tested does not lead to drastically different MIA outcomes.